alexisthual/fugw/README.md

 * `early_stopping_threshold`: Stop the BCD procedure early if the FUGW loss falls under this threshold
 * `eval_bcd`: During .fit(), at every eval_bcd step: 1. compute the FUGW loss and store it in an array 2. consider stopping early
 * `eval_uot`: During .fit(), at every eval_uot step: 1. consider stopping early
-* `dc_eps_base`: Regularization parameter specific to the dc solver
+* `ibpp_eps_base`: Regularization parameter specific to the ibpp solver
-* `dc_nits_sinkhorn`: Number of sinkhorn iterations to run within each uot iteration of the dc solver
+* `ibpp_nits_sinkhorn`: Number of sinkhorn iterations to run within each uot iteration of the ibpp solver
 * `device`: `torch.device` on which computation should happen
 * `verbose`: boolean, log training information